riazarbi/dissertation/README.md

        - RStudio Server
        - Python 3.5
        - R 3.4.3
-       - Nextcloud 12 for transferring data from the Bloomberg Terminal to the research machine
+       - Nextcloud 12 or later for transferring data from the Bloomberg Terminal to the research machine

 Software Development Framework, Configuration Control and Version Control